johnabernau/personal_site/content/xresearch.md

 ### Manuscripts in Progress

-* Meta-Sounds in Modern Country Music: Lyric Intertextuality as Boundary Work 1989 - 2014
+* Bernau, John A. "Meta-Sounds in Modern Country Music: Lyric Intertextuality as Boundary Work 1989—2014""

-* Sad Songs & Waltzes: Country Music Sentiment and Chart Performance 1989 - 2014
+* Bernau, John A. "The Language of Religion and Spirituality in Modern Medical Institutions: Evaluating the Efficacy of Small-Corpus Word Vector Representations"

-* The (De)Institutionalization of Kübler-Ross's Five-Stage Model of Death and Dying
+* Bernau, John A. "Sad Songs & Waltzes: Country Music Sentiment and Chart Performance 1989—2014"

 ___